 ST-Link & Blue Pill Development board

-The ST-Link/v2 is an in-circuit debugger and programmer for the STM32 and STM8 micro controller families.
-Due to it's capabilities, it is an extremely popular device and clones are available from your preferred chinese trading platform for less than 5 Euro.
+The ST-Link/v2 is an in-circuit debugger and programmer for the STM32 and STM8 microcontroller families.
+Due to its capabilities, it is an extremely popular device and clones are available from your preferred Chinese trading platform for less than 5 euros.
 I recently ordered a few of these cheap ST-Link/v2 clones for a new project.
-However making them work was pretty frustrating.
-Read on to learn about the problem, the symptoms and the (super) easy fix.
+However, making them work was pretty frustrating.
+Read on to learn about the problem, the symptoms, and the (super) easy fix.

 Connecting the ‘Blue Pill’

 Over the years I’ve used occasionally the ‘Blue Pill’ which is a little development board, comparable in size with the better known Arduino Nano, but with a modern and more capable ARM Cortex M3 CPU (STM32F103C8T6).

 In the past, I used an original ST-Link/V2, but it became a victim of my last move.
 I couldn’t find it anymore.
 So I ordered a few clones on Aliexpress along with a bunch of ‘Blue Pill’ boards.
 The boards are certainly also knock-offs, although the CPU appears to be genuine.

 I’m a big fan of Microsoft’s free and cross-platform Editor/IDE Visual Studio Code, but when it comes to ST microcontrollers I prefer to use their STM32CubeIDE.
 ST has come a long way integrating their stuff into Eclipse, but in 2020 it’s now working well, even on MacOS 😅.

 ST provides also some optional software tools for their microcontrollers.
 In particular, I found the STM32 ST-Link Utility (STSW-LINK004) to be quite helpful - although it’s only available for Windows.